susstevedev/gr8brik-ldraw-fork/README.md

 # gr8brik-ldraw-fork

-A CDN copy of the LDraw.org parts library used for Gr8brik's LDrawLoader.
+A copy of the LDraw.org parts library used for Gr8brik.

 ## LDraw Attribution